There are only certain people in our lives that we trust with all our heart, so when that trust is broken, you may find yourself struggling to cope.

 Feelings of hate and revenge can be hard to overcome, and it takes a lot of courage and strength to forgive and move on with your life.
 However, try and be open to this possibility – it may be best for you in the long run.

 Once you have forgiven it is time move on.
 If you choose to keep the person in your life, don’t hold their actions against them.
-If you are unable to forget the hurt they caused you, then let go and move on.
+If you’re unable to forget the hurt they caused you, then let go and move on.

-If you are in a situation where you are confused about whether you should forgive and forget or let go, Psychic Light’s readers have experience and insight in through their intuitive readings.
+Are you in a situation where you are confused about whether you should forgive and forget or let go?
+Then, Psychic Light’s readers have experience and insight through their intuitive readings.
 Get in touch and put your mind at ease once and for all.